jakubsilhan/Akordio_Training/Training Framework/README.md

 # chord-recognition
 A repo for chord recognition

+## Requirements
+### Pyrubberband
+The preprocessing pipeline utilizes the Rubber Band program to do data augmentation via pitch shifting.
+The pyrubberband python wrapper is used to control it from python, but the instalation is required to be done manually for Rubber Band.
+Here are the steps how to install said program on Windows.

+1. Download zipped executable from https://breakfastquay.com/rubberband/
+2. Extract files from archive to C:\Program Files\RubberBand
+3. Add the folder to PATH in __Control Panel → System → Advanced system settings → Environment Variables__
+4. Test installation by using `rubberband --help`
+5. Install python package `pip install pyrubberband`

+### Pytorch

 ## Configuration
 This is what the configuration file, that controls the whole training process, looks like.
 ```